Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/Overview.md

 -installModules
  ```

- review the 0-Setup-AdministrativeAccountAndPermission for detailed usage instructions
+ <a href="0-Setup-AdministrativeAccountAndPermission.md"> review the 0-Setup-AdministrativeAccountAndPermission for detailed usage instructions </a>

  2. Install the solution-update-management
  ```powershell